RajithaRanasinghe/Visual-Studio-IDE-Setup-Guide--CMake--wxWidgets--OpenGL--and-vcpkg/README.md

    - Select `CMake Project` and click `Next`.
    - Name your project ("CMake_wxWidgets_openGL") and click `Create`.

-This will create a project with following project files.
+This will create a project with the following files:

     - CMakeLists.txt
     - CMakePresets.json